Tulon/Tulon.github.io/_posts/2025-03-23-Spline-Fitting.md

 # Introduction

 In this article, I'll show you how I implemented spline fitting in Scan Tailor, which is a tool for post-processing scanned or photographed pages.
+I am the original author of that project and I was involved with it between 2007 and 2016.

-Spline fitting is used there in the dewarping workflow, where a curved page is flattened.
+Spline fitting is used there in the dewarping workflow (introduced around 2011), where a curved page is flattened.
 The picture below should give you the idea:

 <div style="text-align:center"><img alt="Dewarping grid" src="/assets/posts/spline-fitting/dewarping-grid.jpg" /></div>